raspiblitz/raspiblitz/WORKSHOP.md

 From experience start ordering two weeks before the workshop (if you need to assembly) and minimum one week if you handing out hardware kits - even if you have Amazon Prime.
 There is always a shipment comming late - its a lot of packages.

+If you like to support the RaspiBlitz project you can order a ready-2-go RaspiBlitz or a all-you-need-hardwareset for your RaspiBlitz workshop from [raspiblitz.com](https://raspiblitz.com)

 ## Instruct Participants to bring Hardware

 If you run the scenario of people bringing their own hardware.
 Make sure to let them know at least a week before the event so that there is enough time for online ordering.
 Also make sure that especially the power supply needs to provide 3A and a stable current (big fat with a thick cable is good) - because thats the most often error source if people just reuse some old weak power supply.